lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-23-rename-master-branch-in-git.md

 | whitelist | allow list                         |
 | blacklist | deny list, blocklist               |

-This is not an exhaustive list, on either side of the table, but you can easily find many more synomyms in a [thesaurus](https://www.thesaurus.com/) for a word you want to stop using.
+This is not an exhaustive list, on either side of the table, but you can easily find many more synonyms in a [thesaurus](https://www.thesaurus.com/) for a word you want to stop using.

 ## Renaming the master branch in git